The Program requires 12 credit hours of coursework plus a practicum experience distributed as follows:

 Cognate (Elective) Courses

 Cognate courses are intended to allow students to delve more deeply into specific aspects of museum studies.
 Students are advised to enroll in these courses after completing the proseminar so that they can bring the knowledge and critical perspective acquired in the proseminar to these courses.
-The current list of Winter 2021 elective courses provides a sampling of courses that can be used to fulfill this requirement.
+The current list of Fall 2024 elective courses provides a sampling of courses that can be used to fulfill this requirement.
 There are many courses that may fulfill the cognate requirement, and students are encouraged to present the course for consideration to the Director of the MSP.

 Internship (Practicum)